All Episodes

 We are discussing new diseases.

-Lindsey, about four minutes until the bottom of the hour here.
+Lindsay, about four minutes until the bottom of the hour here.

-Um, I've got a number of faxes.
+I've got a number of faxes.

-People knew that you were coming on, and they sent them, and I've got three questions from one fellow down in El Cajon, California.
+And I've got three questions from one fellow down in El Cajon, California.

-I've heard rumors that HIV or AIDS is affecting over 80% of the population in the Central African countries.
+I've heard rumors that HIV, or AIDS, is affecting over 80% of the population in the Central African countries.

 What is the truth?